commontoolsinc/RFC/rfc/capability-provider.md

 This document describes the **Cohesion Protocol**, which enables entities in a space to define rules for interpreting facts.
 The protocol defines two types of rules:

 1. **Deductive Rules**: Act as fact pre-processors.
-They run on assertion, can query (memory) space and return derived facts that are included in the same transaction.
+They run synchronously with transaction, can query space data, and return derived facts that are included in the same transaction.
 2. **Reactive Rules**: Act as fact post-processors.
-They are scheduled to run asynchronously, can query (memory) space, and perform system-provided effects.
-They return derived facts that are asserted in a follow-up transaction while maintaining consistency guarantees.
+They are scheduled to run asynchronously whith transaction, can query space data, and perform system-provided effects.
+They return derived facts commited in the follow-up transaction while maintaining consistency guarantees.

-The protocol also defines an **HTTP Gateway** mechanism built on top of this protocol that can be utilized for exposing an HTTP interface for user spaces, while maintaining appropriate authorization boundaries.
+The protocol also defines an **HTTP Gateway** mechanism for exposing space over HTTP interface while maintaining appropriate authorization boundaries.

-> Enabling the HTTP Gateway requires (out of band) authorization of the principal operating the gateway server (e.g., `did:web:common.tools`) by delegating `/memory/transact` capability to it.
+> Enabling the HTTP Gateway requires out-of-band authorization where the space owner delegates the `/memory/transact` capability on `http+` prefixed entities to the gateway service (e.g., `did:web:common.tools`).
 >
-> This delegation is then used by the gateway service to assert facts containing HTTP request in the value (`is` field), allowing the space to interpret request through deployed rules, forming an interface with the outside world while retaining full control over which parts of the space are accessible and how.
+> This delegation allows the gateway to assert facts on HTTP requests, enabling the space to process web requests through deployed rules.
+This forms a controlled interface with the outside world while giving space owners full control over which parts of their space are accessible and how they respond to requests.

 ## Language